Trump grand jury poised to take pre-planned break from case

 The AP does not identify people who say they have been sexually assaulted unless they come forward publicly.

-__ Associated Press reporters Jennifer Peltz and Eric Tucker contributed to this report. __ Follow Michael Sisak on Twitter at twitter.com/mikesisak.
+___ Associated Press writers Jennifer Peltz in New York and Eric Tucker in Washington contributed to this report. ___ Follow Michael Sisak on Twitter at twitter.com/mikesisak.
 Send confidential tips by visiting https://www.ap.org/tips/.

 Credit: AP